zorael/kameloso/README.md

  <kameloso> Note added.
  MsOnline left #channel
 MrOffline joined #channel
  <kameloso> MrOffline!
-MsOnline left note 4 hours and 28 minutes ago: About the thing you mentioned, yeah no
+MsOnline left note 4 hours and 28 minutes ago: "About the thing you mentioned, yeah no"

       <you> !operator add bob
  <kameloso> Added BOB as an operator in #channel.